ectopic; pregnancy; tubal; tubes; fallopian; ovary; ovaries;

 If an ectopic pregnancy is seen on ultrasound the doctor must decide how to best manage the situation.

 - During the laparoscopy often the pregnancy can be removed by squeezing it out from the end of the tube.

 - Sometimes a cut must be made in the tube to remove it.

 - If the tube is badly damaged it will be removed.

 - When a laparoscopy is done the hospital stay is usually 1 to 2 days long.

-Occasionally it might be possible to use a medicine called methotrexate instead of an operation.
-After having the methotrexate treatment your doctor will get you to attend an assessment service on a regular basis to make sure that the pregnancy hormone level returns to normal, which is a value of less than five.
+Alternatively in specially selected cases medical management can occur using a drug called methotrexate.
+After having methotrexate treatment your doctor will get you to attend an assessment service on a regular basis to make sure that the pregnancy hormone level returns to normal, which is a value of less than five.

 an ectopic pregnancy